ibarwick/firebird_fdw/README.md

 The Firebird include/library files often end up in non-standard locations;
 `PG_CPPFLAGS` and `SHLIB_LINK` can be used to provide the appropriate flags.
-For OS X they would look something like this:

-    export PG_CPPFLAGS="-I /Library/Frameworks/Firebird.framework/Versions/A/Headers/"
-    export SHLIB_LINK="-L/Library/Frameworks/Firebird.framework/Versions/A/Libraries/"

 The Firebird utility [fb_config](https://firebirdsql.org/manual/fbscripts-fb-config.html) can assist with locating the appropriate locations.